threefoldfoundation/www_threefold_farming/content/page/solution/cards/card2/card2.md

 id: solution_card2
 title: As simple as it gets
 image: ./solution_card_2.png
 button:
 link:
 order: 1
-excerpt: Electricity + Network + 3Node = all you need to connect decentralized capacity to a faster, more secure, & scalable Internet.
 ---

+Electricity + Network + 3Node = all you need to connect decentralized capacity to a faster, more secure, & scalable Internet.